sonofthort/Curlicue/README.md

 This is certainly an interesting plot, but this $`θ(n)`$ function is very simple and the resulting circular "Spirograph" pattern never breaks.
 We can produce a much more complex plot by simply squaring $`n`$, resulting in the function: $$θ(n)=n^2$$

-The following plot is produced from this function:
+The following plot is produced by this function:

 ![e6](media/e6.png)